 Power Disparities

 It may be considered unprofessional to discuss politics at work.
 If you are in a position of authority, this is particularly true.
-Leaders who have strong political opinions may find it challenging to have polite, low-key conversations with team members who hold opposing opinions.
-Conflict, strain, and potential power imbalances may result from this in your organization.
+Strongly opinionated leaders may have even more difficulty keeping those conversations civil and on the low.
+Strain, conflict, and potential power differentials could occur with these opinions in your organization.

-Political discourse occasionally deviates into topics that touch on protected traits like race, religion, or personal convictions.
-This may increase the possibility of harassment or discrimination claims, making it difficult for HR to handle these delicate matters with care.
+Sometimes political talk turns into areas that strike a protected characteristic (e.g., race, religion, or personal beliefs).
+This could increase the risk of harassment or discrimination claims, making it difficult for HR to go through these sensitive matters carefully.

 Emotional Consequences